 - Low intake of key electrolyte minerals (low consumption of fruits and vegetables, for example)

-- Increased need for electrolytes due to a low-carb or ketogenic diet
+- An increased need for electrolytes due to a low-carb or ketogenic diet

 - Too little or too much water intake